-As to what you have heard of my living very retired, it is to a certain degree true.'
-The fact is, that I live very much as I have long wished to do. a pleasant situation, and very good neighbours. enjoy peace and a competency proportionate to my comforts and moderate desires, with such a residue of health as, while it constantly whispers "memento mori," still permits me to see my friends with cheerfulness and pleasure.
-The burthen of time I have not experienced; attention to little improvements, occasional visits, the history which my recollections furnish, and frequent conversations with the "mighty dead," who in a certain sense live in their works. together with the succession of ordinary occurrences.
+As to what you have heard of my living very retired, it is to a certain degree true.
+1 The fact is, that I live very much as I have long wished to do.
+I have a pleasant situation, and very good neighbours.
+I enjoy peace and a competency proportionate to my comforts and moderate desires, with such a residue of health as, while it constantly whispers "memento mori," still permits me to see my friends with cheerfulness and pleasure.
+The burthen of time I have not experienced; attention to little improvements, occasional visits, the history which my recollections furnish, and frequent conversations with the "mighty dead," who in a certain sense live in their works, together with the succession of ordinary occurrences, preserve me from ennui.
+They who endeavour to grow wiser and better as their years wear away, feel little temptation to permit the fable of the countryman and his ass to be applicable to them.
+So much respect only is due to the dictums of the day as they may be worth; everything beyond it is mere vox et præterea nihil.
+Party feuds give me concern, but they seldom obtrude upon me.
+The mass of the people of this town were steady Whigs during the Revolution, and have been steady Federalists since the date of our new Constitution.
+They live so peaceably that their law business would scarcely afford wages to an attorney's clerk.